fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 The current code for the application is in its entirety in [GitHub](https://github.com/fullstack-hy/part13-notes/tree/part13-3), branch <i>part13-3</i>.

-### Inter-table join
+### Connection between the tables

-Users can now be added to the application and users can log in, but by itself this is not yet a very useful feature.
-The idea is that only a logged in user can add notes, and that each note is associated with the user who created it.
-To do this, we need a <i>reference key</i> to store the notes in the `notes` table.
+Users can now be added to the application and users can log in, but in itself this is not a very useful feature.
+The idea is that only a logged user can add notes, and that each note is associated with the user who created it.
+To do this, we need the notes of the <i>reference key</i> to the stored table <i>notes</i>.

-When using Sequelize, the reference key can be specified by modifying the `models/index.js` file as follows
+When using Sequelize, the reference key can be defined by modifying the <i>models/index.js</i> file as follows

 ```js
 const Note = require('./note')